SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   where `Mem.stackseq` holds if the stack trees have the same structure.
 This help us convert reasoning about the whole stack memory into that for individual stack frames.

+  Note that we do not claim our proof is simpler than before because the new proof is still built on top of the old one.
+To get a simpler proof, we will need to rewrite the whole proof from scratch.
+This is left for future work.
+The same observation can be made for the other compiler passes mentioned in Sec 2.4.1, including SimplLocals, Cminorgen and Stacking.

 ### Verified compilation of programs with contextual memory